 While skin grafts are often handled by plastic surgeons, that does not mean they are purely cosmetic.
 In fact, skin grafts can be placed in one of two categories depending on their role:

 Functional skin grafts: These procedures are done to ensure normal bodily functions and are a part of the patient’s overall treatment plan.
 This can include closing a wound, such as after a failed fasciotomy to cure compartment syndrome or after a third-degree burn.

 Cosmetic skin grafts: While they are referred to as cosmetic, these types of skin grafts often involve repairing a disfigurement, such as scarring on the arms, legs, and face.
 Insurance companies may try to trivialize these procedures, but they can help improve a burn victim’s self-esteem and emotional state after an accident.

 Because of the cost of a skin graft, including them in your personal injury claim, however difficult, is also extremely vital.
 No one should have to live with the constant reminder of a catastrophic injury, and every cost you incurred because of a negligent individual should be included in your list of damages.
 While some may try to minimize the importance of a skin graft, the procedures are key to ensuring you can fully recover after an accident.

 To ensure you can include all of the damages you have suffered in your claim, including scars, disfigurements, and skin grafts, please reach out to the team at Wingate, Russotti, Shapiro, Moses & Halperin, LLP.
-Our New York personal injury attorneys are experts at negotiating proper settlement offers from at-fault insurance adjusters and are not afraid to take your case to trial to get you the compensation you need to recover.
+Our New York burn injury attorneys are experts at negotiating proper settlement offers from at-fault insurance adjusters and are not afraid to take your case to trial to get you the compensation you need to recover.
 Call us at (212) 986-7353 to schedule a free consultation and get started on your claim.